2003–04 NFL playoffs: NFC: Carolina Panthers 29, St. Louis Rams 23 (2OT)

-For the third time in three quarters, St. Louis scored a field goal on their first drive, this one a franchise playoff record 51-yard kick from Wilkins that was set up by Bruce's 24-yard reception.
+For the third time in three quarters, the Rams scored a field goal on their first drive, this one a franchise playoff record 51-yard kick from Wilkins that was set up by Bruce's 24-yard reception.
 However, the Panthers stormed back with three unanswered scoring drives.
-Kasay soon responded with a franchise playoff record field goal of his own, this one from 52 yards, to retake the Panthers lead at 13–12.
-Following a Rams punt, Carolina drove 64 yards in 14 plays and scored again on Kasay's 34-yard kick.
-Then in the fourth quarter, Minter intercepted a pass from Bulger on the Panthers 27.
-Carolina subsequently drove 73 yards, including a 36-yard catch by Steve Smith, to score on Hoover's 7-yard touchdown run and increase their lead to 23–12.
+Kasay soon responded with a franchise playoff record field goal of his own, this one from 52 yards, to retake the Panthers' lead at 13–12.
+Following a Rams punt, the Panthers drove 64 yards in 14 plays and scored again on Kasay's 34-yard kick.
+Then in the fourth quarter, Minter intercepted a pass from Bulger on the Panthers 27-yard line.
+The Panthers subsequently drove 73 yards, including a 36-yard catch by Steve Smith, to score on Hoover's 7-yard touchdown run and increase their lead to 23–12.

-Carolina now seemed to be in control of the game, especially when Deon Grant intercepted Bulger's pass on the first play after the ensuing kickoff and returned it 16 yards to the Rams 28.
+The Panthers now seemed to be in control of the game, especially when Deon Grant intercepted Bulger's pass on the first play after the ensuing kickoff and returned it 16 yards to the Rams' 28-yard line.
 But the Panthers went three and out, and on their third down play, defensive tackle Tyoka Jackson's 11-yard sack pushed them to the outer limits of field goal range, where Kasay missed a 53-yard kick attempt with 6:26 left in regulation.

-St. Louis took the ball back and drove 57 yards in 15 plays, featuring a 22-yard reception by Marshall Faulk on fourth down and two, and scored with Faulk's 1-yard touchdown run.
+The Rams took the ball back and drove 57 yards in 15 plays, featuring a 22-yard reception by Marshall Faulk on fourth down and two, and scored with Faulk's 1-yard touchdown run.
 Bulger's subsequent 2-point conversion pass to Looker cut the score to 23–20 with 2:39 to go.
 Then Wilkins recovered his own onside kick, setting up a 43-yard drive that ended with his 33-yard field goal.
-The field goal would cause some controversy, as the Rams held the ball inside the Carolina 20-yard line with less than a minute remaining, and one timeout.
-But Rams coach Mike Martz elected to play for the tie, allowing the clock to run down and kick the tying field goal, rather than let his quick-scoring offense try for the winning touchdown.
+The field goal would cause some controversy, as the Rams held the ball inside the Panthers' 20-yard line with less than a minute remaining, and one timeout.
+But Rams head coach Mike Martz elected to play for the tie, allowing the clock to run down and kick the tying field goal, rather than let his quick-scoring offense try for the winning touchdown.
 Wilkins sent the game into overtime when he booted his fifth field goal of the afternoon through the uprights to tie the score at 23 as time expired in regulation.